cqframework/cds4cpm/input/pagecontent/qualifying-query.md

 ### Functional Description

-The **timeframe** is specified as an interval from 1/1/2019 to the current day.
+The **timeframe** is specified as an interval from January 1st of the prior year to the current day.

 The patient must be 18 years or older at the beginning of the **timeframe**.